 The Search for Real-World Training During COVID-19

-If you’re still in your undergraduate education or have just received your degree, you may be struggling to find real-world experience in medicine to fill your resume/CV.
+If you’re still in your undergraduate education or completed just your degree, you may be struggling to find real-world experience.
+Hands-on training is important when it comes to building an impressive and enticing resume or CV.
 COVID-19 has been responsible for 1.8 million deaths since the first report of cases by the World Health Organization in January 2020.
 With case numbers steadily growing in the U.S. following the holidays and a new strain of COVID-19 in 30 countries and counting, hospitals and clinics are nearing capacity.
 They cannot support clinical training or vet for the health and safety of those looking to gain real-world experience through volunteering.

 Similarly, nursing homes, which once welcomed volunteers, have kept many away as COVID-19 can be a larger threat due to their residents’ age and deteriorating health.
 Although medical experience can be gained at labs, research facilities, and through foundations, many of these entities have social distancing regulations that may not allow them to invite trainees and volunteers at this time.